Where Crazy Rich Asians fails, To All the Boys succeeds

-So they both must have been great, right?
-Well, not exactly.
-Here’s why I skipped one, but watched the other three times in a row.
+Here’s why I didn’t see one of them but watched the other three times in a row.

 Passed: Crazy Rich Asians

-There seem to be two reactions in the Asian community to this movie: those who love it and those who don’t.
+There seem to be two reactions in the community; those who love it and those who don’t.
 Those who love it mark Crazy Rich Asians as a milestone in the film industry.
 It has been 25 years since The Joy Luck Club, the last film with an all East Asian-American cast, was made.
-This means that a whole generation went without seeing their stories on the big screen.
-In fact, I didn’t even hear about the Joy Luck Club until my first-year English lit class where I was inevitably deemed the expert on it.
+This means that a whole generation went without seeing their stories on the big screen—I didn’t even hear about the Joy Luck Club until my first-year English lit class where I was inevitably deemed the expert on it.

-1) In the movie, Awkwafina performs and behaves in African American Vernacular English (AAVE).
-By acting as the sassy best friend, the movie portrays Black culture as a caricature of East and Southeast Asian culture.
+1) In the film, Awkwafina performs and behaves in African American Vernacular English (AAVE).
+She performs as the sassy best friend, profiting off Black culture as a caricature of it.
 However, as people of colour, we should not be endorsing problematic representations such as these.

 2) Henry Golding, the male lead in the movie, is biracial (of British and Malaysian descent from the Iban Indigenous tribe).
 The issue with this situation is that there is a history of colourism in Hollywood where mixed faces are prioritized over full East and Southeast Asian ones.
 From Vanessa Hudgens of High School Musical to Shay Mitchell of Pretty Little Liars, biracial actors and actresses have continuously been favoured for major roles over other candidates who are solely of East or Southeast Asian descent.

 3) The film is set in Singapore, which is home to a minority Malay and Indian populations (along with many others), but Crazy Rich Asians revolves around the dominant population of Chinese Singaporeans and doesn’t represent any of the experiences of minorities.
-Chinese Singaporeans are privileged in Singapore, so by showing them as lead actors, the movie doesn’t really challenge or accurately depict Singaporean society.
+Chinese Singaporeans are privileged in Singapore, so showing them as lead actors does not challenge or accurately depict Singaporean society.

-I admit, a lot of people who see this criticism might say we can’t have it all and that this is just one step in the right direction—the burden shouldn’t be placed on just one movie.
+A lot of people who see this criticism say we can’t have it all and that this is just one step in the right direction—the burden shouldn’t be placed on just one movie.
 But I say do better.
 Why go halfway and dip your toes into the water if you’re going to do it at all?

 Praised: To All the Boys I’ve Loved Before

-Even though To All the Boys I’ve Loved Before did not have half as much publicity as Crazy Rich Asians, it stole my heart.
-So, here’s where I think To All the Boys succeeded where the other failed.
+Even though To All the Boys I’ve Loved Before did not have half as much publicity as Crazy Rich Asians, it still managed to steal my heart.
+So, here’s where I think To All the Boys succeeded where the other failed:

-2) Lana Condor, who plays Lara Jean Covey in the film, is the first representation of the East and Southeast Asian-American community to play the lead of a teen rom-com and her character is incredible.
+2) Lana Condor, playing Lara Jean Covey, is the first representation of the East and Southeast Asian-American community to play the lead of a teen rom-com.
 She is a normal girl living a normal life (so normal she nearly got whitewashed) with an Asian face.

 3) The film also broaches the subject of slut shaming and the role that social media plays to spread it.
-In the movie, Lara Jean Covey has an intimate moment with her boyfriend alone in a hot tub that is filmed and posted to Instagram.
-However, the movie suggests that Condor’s boyfriend knew of the video that instigates the accusations but does nothing to stop it initially.
-So, the film offers an accurate glimpse of the fallout that can happen when slut shaming is allowed to take place.
+In the movie, Lara Jean Covey shares an intimate moment with her boyfriend in a hot tub that is filmed and posted to Instagram.
+But the movie suggests that Condor’s boyfriend knows of the video that instigates the accusations but does nothing to stop it initially.
+The film therefore offers a real-life glimpse of the fallout that can happen when slut shaming is allowed to take place.

-4) The film brings up the subject of race on occasion, including a brief mention of the racist portrayal of Long Duk Dong’s character in Sixteen Candles to show how far the film industry has come.
-However, the big racial challenge that came as a surprise to me was with the strikingly one-dimensional portrayals of the character of Chris, Lara Jean’s best friend, and Gen, the arch-rival.
+4) The film brings up the subject of race on occasion, including a brief mention of the racist character of Long Duk Dong in Sixteen Candles to show how far the film industry has come.
+But the big racial challenge that came as a surprise was with the strikingly one-dimensional portrayals of the character of Chris, Lara Jean’s best friend, and Gen, the arch-rival.
 Unlike in most movies where the East Asian-American girl plays the sidekick to the main character without any character development, this movie delegates those roles to the non-Asian characters—Chris is the quirky friend who likes EDM concerts and Gen plays a typical queen bee and former friend.

-Nonetheless, there’s still room for improvement when it comes to dealing with race.
-In the film, there is a cameo of Yakult, a popular korean drink, that gets subtle nod of approval when Lara Jean’s boyfriend tries it for the first time and shows his satisfaction.
+But that isn’t to say the film isn’t without its flaws.
+In a Yakult cameo, Lara Jean’s boyfriend tries the Korean drink and gives it his approval.
 This type of gesture poses a problem, though, because exchanges like this one portray a desire for acceptance from an imagined authority in white power structures.

-That being said, I fell in love with the movie because I’m a hopeless romantic and the storyline was reminiscent of age-old school days gone by.
-However, I don’t see my love of the movie as a reason to overshadow its problems—let’s push for more.
-Let’s not only showcase heteronormative relationships and let’s not only show white queer relationships.
-Let’s ask more of our film industry.
+That being said, I fell in love with the movie because I’m a hopeless romantic. but there are still problematic issues to tackle with the film.
+So let’s push for more—Let’s not only showcase heteronormative relationships and let’s not only show white queer relationships.
+Let’s do more.